WPChill/modula-lite/README.txt

 * Changed strings
 * Fixed open new tab checkbox
 * Fixed caption color
+* Fixed caption & title size
+* Fixed custom grid layout

 = 2.0.1 - 12.17.2018 =
 * Major Update
 * Build Custom Grids - Take full control of your galleries.
 * New Admin Interface - For a more intuitive user interface, we’ve blended Modula right into WordPress.
 * Drag & Drop to Upload Images
-* Guidelines to Help You Make the Perfect Gallery (edited)
+* Guidelines to Help You Make the Perfect Gallery
 * Preview your Gallery Without the Hassle

 = 1.3.7 =